-In the entrepreneurial spirit, Professor Marcie Pitt-Catsouphes and Professor Stephanie Berzin took leadership roles in the establishment of the GSSW macro program: Social Innovation and Leadership Program and Collaborative (SIL). more »
+In the entrepreneurial spirit, Professor Marcie Pitt-Catsouphes and Professor Stephanie Berzin took leadership roles in the establishment of the BCSSW macro program: Social Innovation and Leadership Program and Collaborative (SIL). more »

 Empathy is a social worker's most powerful tool.
 To effectively help a victim of abuse or a spouse coping with her husband's Alzheimer's, the social worker starts by first assuring the client that he or she knows where they're coming from and exactly what they're going through.